 Offer of a Place

 The Local Authority will inform you of your allocated place on the national offer date of 16 April 2024.
-Note: If National Offer Date falls on a weekend/bank holiday, it will be the first working day after.
+Note: If this falls on a weekend/bank holiday, it will be the first working day after.

 Appeals